oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 Note that a compilation fragment is a kind of compilation.
 However, fragments are diffed only with other compilation units, i.e., pairs of 2 compilation fragments are skipped.

-### Optimization tree matching
+### Optimization-tree matching

-The tool displays the diff of optimization trees for each pair of hot compilations.
-The diff of 2 optimization trees is displayed in the form of a delta tree.
+The tool computes a matching between optimization trees for each pair of hot compilations.
+The matching is displayed in the form of a delta tree.
 Each node in the delta tree is an optimization phase/individual optimization paired with an edit operation.
 Edit operations include insertion, deletion, and identity.
-The kind of the edit operation is displayed as the prefix of the node.
+The kind of edit operation is displayed as the prefix of the node.

 - prefix `.` = this phase/optimization is present and unchanged in both compilations (identity)
 - prefix `-` = this phase/optimization is present in the 1st compilation but absent in the 2nd compilation (deletion)